Ericsson/ecchronos/docs/SETUP.md

     cipher_suites:
 ```

-CQL also supports certificates in PEM format.
+CQL also supports certificates in PEM format (EC and RSA algorithms only).

 ```yaml
 cql: